lucasmelin/katacoda-scenarios/sqlite-json-101/intro.md

 ## Welcome!

-Let's pretend for a moment that you've been given a bunch of JSON data from a third-party, and you need a way for others to access the data and query it using SQL.
+Let's pretend for a moment that you've been given a bunch of JSON data from a third-party.
+You've been asked to join the data together and generate some csv exports.
+You also need a way for others to access the data and query it using SQL.

-You might try looking at the JSON data and designing a database schema that matches the JSON data.
+You think to start by looking at the JSON data and designing a relational database schema that matches the JSON data.
 Then, you might build a script that takes your JSON data and transforms it into a tabular format for loading into your database.

 But that approach can be slow and full of pitfalls:
   * Designing a database schema that matches our data can take time.